HistoricalChristianFaith/Writings-Database/Jerome/Commentary on Ephesians.md

 <h1>Three Books of Commentaries on the Epistle to the Ephesians by Saint Jerome of Stridon, Priest</h1>

-<a href='./Commentary%20on%20Ephesians%20LATIN.md'>Latin Text</a> from public domain Migne Editors, Patrologiae Cursus Completus
+<a href='./Commentary%20on%20Ephesians%20LATIN.md'>Latin Text</a> from public domain Migne Editors, Patrologiae Cursus Completus.

-Translated into English using ChatGPT
+Translated into English using ChatGPT.

 Beware of these translation issues:
 - Sometimes (seemingly randomly), the AI will summarize a section instead of translating it.
 We try to catch these manually, but some slip through.